 Now let me ask you, where do you think he will take you??

-When you end up at a saloon instead of a botanical garden or church, you might look at your book and throw it away saying, “This Spanish language doesn’t work!!!”
+When you end up at a saloon instead of a botanical garden or church, you might look at your Spanish book and throw it away saying, “This language doesn’t work!!!”

-Maybe you’ve also thought about giving up.
+Maybe you’ve even thought about throwing it all away.

 Don’t throw away the principles that you know deep down are true, even if the results you get aren’t what you expected them to be.
 When you end up at a saloon instead of a beautiful botanical garden, it wasn’t because the “book” or “language” didn’t work; the language actually works perfectly.
 You simply missed one critical word, substituting the word for “Holy Spirit” with the Spanish word for “sprits” (alcohol).

 Let me give you an example.
 For a long time I had a goal statement that said, “Money comes to me frequently and easily from multiple sources in increasing quantities on a continual basis.
 People want my products; God helps his children through me.”

-That’s when I changed my statement to more accurately reflect my true desire: “People buy my products; God helps his children through me.”
+That’s when I changed my statement to more accurately reflect my true desire: “People BUY my products; God helps his children through me.”

-See the difference?
 It’s a language thing.